DrFelder/ppr-documentation/SRS.md

 ### 3.1.3 Participant
 #### 3.1.3.1 Join the event (access hidden information, join the team chat)
+##### Description
 After an application has been accepted, the user can access the team chat and hidden information of the event provided by the organizer.
-##### Description
 ##### Pre Condition
+User has an active account and is already logged in.
+User was accepted by an organizer.
 ##### Normal Flow of Events
-- event
+- The user will get a confirmation email

 #### 3.1.3.2 Assess team leaders
+##### Description
 After the event is concluded, participants can assess the team leader.
-##### Description
 ##### Pre Condition
+User is logged in with an active account.
+User was part of the eventteam.
+Event is finished.
 ##### Normal Flow of Events
-- event
+- The form for the assessment will be shown
+- Email notification will be sent to the team leader

 ## 3.2 Usability